home-assistant/architecture/adr/0017-hardware-screening-os.md

 - The manufacturer produces and sells the boards for at least 3 years
 - The manufacturer is know for his continuity
 - The board needs to be supported by the upstream Linux kernel
-- The board needs to be supported by the upstream u-boot/barebox bootloader
+- The board needs to be supported by the upstream U-Boot or Barebox boot loader

 It's allowed to use some patches as long they only minimal touch the Kernel and marked for upstream.

-We support the board as long as possible with updates so long as we don't have a downside and we have hardware for the sporadic tests.
+We support the board as long as possible with updates.
+We might remove support if we see major downsides or we don't have hardware for the sporadic tests.
 When a next generation is available, we provide updates for the old but don't recommend it anymore.

 If a board is no longer supported, no updates for the operating system or Home Assistant Core will be provided according ADR0015.